Walter Hallstein: Confrontation with de Gaulle

-The Committee of Permanent Representatives of the foreign ministers produced a report recommending a compromise by making both the agricultural levies and the customs duties available to be used for Community purposes but not centralizing the process; however, Hallstein refused to broker this deal, and suggested employing the common practice of "stopping the clock" until the issue could be resolved.
+The Committee of Permanent Representatives of the foreign ministers produced a report recommending a compromise by making both the agricultural levies and the customs duties available to be used for Community purposes but not centralizing the process; however, Hallstein refused to broker this deal and suggested employing the common practice of "stopping the clock" until the issue could be resolved.

 Under pressure from Couve de Murville, who was the rotating President of the Council at the time, Hallstein agreed, on 30 June 1965, to work out a compromise.
 The same day, however, after consulting with de Gaulle, Couve de Murville announced that no agreement had been reached by the agreed deadline and that the negotiations had failed.

 France's presidency of the council, which rotated every six months, terminated on 30 June 1965.

 Empty Chair Crisis

 A few days later, on de Gaulle's instructions, France ceased participation in all meetings of the Council of Ministers and the Council of Permanent Representatives that dealt with any new decisions.
 Participation in many working groups ceased, and the French Permanent Representative to the EU, Jean-Marc Boegner was recalled, together with 18 high-ranking civil servants and diplomats.

-In an attempt to resolve the situation, Hallstein, together with Marjolin, the (French) vice-president of the commission, drew up a new plan, continuing the provisional arrangement for agricultural finances until 1 January 1970.
+In an attempt to resolve the situation, Hallstein, together with Marjolin, the (French) vice-president of the Commission, drew up a new plan, continuing the provisional arrangement for agricultural finances until 1 January 1970.
 This proposal was presented to the council on 22 June 1965.

 De Gaulle, however, remained confrontational toward Hallstein and the Brussels "technocrats".
-In September 1965, he publicly declared his opposition to majority voting and the political role of the commission.

-Since a treaty change required unanimity, there was stalemate, and there was no provision in the treaties to cover such a boycott of the normal running of the Community.
+In September 1965, he publicly declared his opposition to majority voting and the political role of the Commission.
+Since a treaty change required unanimity, there was a stalemate, and there was no provision in the treaties to cover such a boycott of the normal running of the Community.
 At least in Hallstein's eyes, it was a breach of treaty obligations, and he was unprepared for such a scenario.

 On 20 October 1965 Couve de Murville, in the National Assembly, pushed for a revision of the treaties; this was opposed by the other five member states.
-At the Council meeting of 25 to 26 October they passed a resolution stating that a solution "must be found within the provisions of the existing treaties".
+At the Council meeting of 25 to 26 October, they passed a resolution stating that a solution "must be found within the provisions of the existing treaties".
 As a compromise, however, they offered the possibility of an extraordinary meeting of the council to discuss "the general situation of the Community" – without the Commission being invited.

-Following the French presidential elections on 5 November and 19 December 1965, de Gaulle accepted this offer.
+Following the French presidential elections on 5 and 19 December 1965, de Gaulle accepted this offer.
 In the negotiations on 17/18 January 1966, the French foreign minister, Couve de Murville, dropped the more extreme of France's demands.